TechnoBlogger14o3/leetcode-solutions/Hard/2025-08-02-2857-RearrangingFruits/explanation.md

 ```

 ## Approach
-**Key Insight**: To make both baskets equal, the total sum of both baskets must be equal.
-If they're not equal, it's impossible.
-If they are equal, we need to find the minimum cost to rearrange fruits.
+**Key Insight**: To make both baskets equal, we need to balance the fruits between them.
+The key optimization is using the minimum value in both baskets to potentially reduce swap costs.

 **Algorithm**:
-1. Check if the sum of both baskets is equal.
-If not, return -1.
-2. Count the frequency of each fruit in both baskets.
+1. Count the frequency of each fruit in both baskets and find the minimum value.
-3. For each fruit type, if the total count is odd, return -1 (impossible to split equally).
+2. For each fruit type, check if the total count is odd (impossible to split equally).
-4. Calculate the excess/deficit for each fruit type.
-5. Sort the excess and deficit arrays.
-6. Use two pointers to match the smallest excess with the smallest deficit, minimizing the cost.
+3. Calculate excess fruits for each basket (fruits that need to be moved out).
+4. Sort one list in ascending order and the other in descending order for optimal matching.
+5. Calculate the minimum cost considering both direct swaps and using the minimum value as an intermediary.

 **Why this works**:
 - We need to balance the fruits between baskets
-- The minimum cost is achieved by matching the smallest excess with the smallest deficit
+- The minimum cost is achieved by matching optimally
-- Each swap operation costs the minimum of the two fruits being swapped
+- Using the minimum value as an intermediary can sometimes reduce costs (2 * minVal vs direct swap)
+- Sorting in opposite directions ensures optimal pairing

 ## Complexity Analysis
 - **Time Complexity**: O(n log n) - Due to sorting the excess and deficit arrays